freddykwon/rockpaperscissors_game/README.md

 ## Description
-First JavaScript program built as a part of The Odin Project.
-A game of Rock, Paper or Scissors! ** V1 incomplete-- still needs smoother UI.

-A classic game of Rock, Paper or Scissors built using HTML, CSS and JavaScript.
+A classic one-player game of Rock, Paper or Scissors built using HTML, CSS, Bootstrap and JavaScript.

+## Instructions
+Click one of three icons to start playing.
+The first player/computer to five (5) points wins the game!

 Live demo: https://freddykwon.github.io/rockpaperscissors_game/